Korean hip-hop: Globalization

-Since 2010, Korean hip hop music started gained international popularity.
-Epik High is credited as the first Korean hip hop musician to succeed in the international market.
+Since 2010, Korean hip-hop music started to gain international popularity.
+Epik High is credited as the first Korean hip-hop musician to succeed in the international market.
 In 2014, with their album Shoebox, Epik High reached the #1 spot on the Billboard World Albums Chart.
 Epik High also held a North American tour and played in U.S. music and film festival SXSW in 2015 before becoming the first major Korean group to play at U.S. music festival Coachella in 2016.
 Epik High became one of the most talked about artists with #EpikHigh as one of the most used hashtags at the festival.
-Tablo in an interview with NBC news explains why hip hop and rap are resonating with a lot of people nowadays stating, “…rap is an art form that is very welcoming of youth culture and youth idea.”
+Tablo in an interview with NBC News explains why hip-hop and rap are resonating with a lot of people nowadays stating, “…rap is an art form that is very welcoming of youth culture and youth idea.”
 After finishing their contract with YG Entertainment in 2018, Epik High started another North American tour in 2019.

 The interest in SMTM has also spread abroad, with rappers who participated in the show's fourth season performing in the United States in 2015.
 The show also held auditions for its fifth season in Los Angeles in 2016.
-Although critical questions were posed, SMTM started self-positioning itself as a “global hip hop battle” since season 5.
-The popularity of SMTM led to other Korean hip hop artists, including the rosters of popular record labels Illionaire Records, AOMG, and Amoeba Culture, to tour around the world.
-AOMG toured China and United States in 2016, South East Asia in 2017, and North America and Europe in 2019.
-Amoeba Culture and Illionaire Records also toured United States in 2015, 2016 and 2017.
+Although critical questions were posed, SMTM started self-positioning itself as a “global hip-hop battle” since season 5.
+The popularity of SMTM led to other Korean hip-hop artists, including the rosters of popular record labels Illionaire Records, AOMG, and Amoeba Culture, to tour around the world.
+AOMG toured China and the United States in 2016, South East Asia in 2017, and North America and Europe in 2019.
+Amoeba Culture and Illionaire Records also toured the United States in 2015, 2016 and 2017.